umeshpanwar30/task-viewer-exercise/README.md

 Completed: Shows tasks that have been struck through.

-## 4. Real-time Task Statistics 📊
+## 3 .
+Real-time Task Statistics 📊

 Requirement: Show remaining tasks.

 Logic: A dynamic counter updates instantly to show "X tasks left", giving users a clear overview of their workload.

-## 🧠 Technical Approach & Design Decisions :
+## 4 .🧠 Technical Approach & Design Decisions :

+My Approach - I used simple Vanilla Javascript, css and html.

-Why Vanilla JavaScript?
+Why I decided to choose Vanilla JavaScript ?

 Instead of using heavy frameworks, I chose Vanilla JS to showcase my core understanding of the DOM API and Event Loop.
 This demonstrates my ability to build efficient tools with zero dependencies.